When you visit

 When is confession available?

-The Sacrament of Reconciliation is typically offered three days per week, with additional times available in Lent and Advent.
+The Sacrament of Reconciliation is offered throughout the week, with additional times available in Lent and Advent.
 Confessions are also available by appointment.

 - Saturday, 4:00 - 5:00 pm (Spanish & English)

 - Sunday, 1:45 - 2:45 pm (Spanish & English)

 We want you to feel comfortable.
 After all, we are thrilled that you're joining us and want you to be more focused on the service than what you're wearing.
 In the summertime, it's not uncommon to see people wearing sandals, shorts, and a shirt.
 Others prefer to still put on their "Sunday best," and that's fine too!
 However, we do request that shorts be of a conservative length (no “short-shorts”) and that in general, clothing be respectable and conservative.